-activities such as Drama productions are expected to give full commitment to the team or activity, as their participation is important to its success.
+Students selected to be in teams and who are involved in other activities such as Drama productions are expected to give full commitment to the team or activity, as their participation is important to its success.
 This commitment will include fixtures, rehearsals and meetings occurring after school, at weekends and occasionally during the holidays.
 Details of fixtures and rehearsals are published well in advance, with weekend and holiday commitments listed in the Calendar.
-The College believes that this commitment of students is good both for of conduct and we ask parents to encourage such behaviour by setting a good example themselves and by giving enthusiastic though not excessive or inappropriate support.
+These opportunities present fantastic opportunities for self-development and should be considered a part of our core co-curricular offering rather than something extra.